Austrian cuisine: Carinthia

 Carinthia's many lakes mean that fish is a popular main course.
 Grain, dairy produce and meat are important ingredients in Carinthian cuisine.
 Carinthian Kasnudeln (noodle dough pockets filled with quark and mint) and smaller Schlickkrapfen (mainly with a meat filling) are well-known local delicacies.
 Klachlsuppe (pig's trotter soup) and Reindling (yeast-dough pastry/cake filled with a mix of cinnamon, sugar, walnuts and raisins) are also produced locally.

 Upper Austria

 Various types of dumplings are an important part of Upper Austrian cuisine, as they are in neighbouring Bavaria and Bohemia.
-Linzer Torte, a cake that includes ground almonds or nuts and redcurrant jam, is a popular dessert from the city of Linz, the capital of Upper Austria.
+Linzertorte, a cake that includes ground almonds or nuts and redcurrant jam, is a popular dessert from the city of Linz, the capital of Upper Austria.
 Linzeraugen are fine, soft biscuits filled with redcurrant jam called Ribiselmarmelade, which has a sharp flavour.

 Salzburg

 Kasnocken (cheese dumplings) are a popular meal, as are freshwater fish, particularly trout, served in various ways.
 Salzburger Nockerl (a meringue-like dish) is a well-known local dessert.